-Nop !
+No way !
 You still need to move safely and effectively in a way that is suits your pelvic floor and core health.
+As…

 50% of postpartum women are likely to have some kind of prolapse at some point in their lives…regardless of how many Kegels they do!

 That includes any woman who has EVER given birth !

 These statistics can be improved !!!
-It just takes a little bit of consistent effort (and I don’t just mean kegels) and empowering yourself with what are safe and appropriate movements.
+It just takes a little bit of consistent WHOLE BODY effort and empowering yourself with what are safe and appropriate movements.